fleabitdev/glsp/notes/wrap.md

   being disabled: the inverse of `requires`.
 - The `excludes` bitmask indicates which states must not be enabled when this state is being enabled.
 It contains all of the states which wrap a qualified name which is also wrapped by this state.
-It also contains any state which contains a `meth` whose unqualified name collides with one of this state's `meths`.
+It also contains any state which contains a `met` whose unqualified name collides with one of this state's `mets`.